rachele182/Master-Thesis/dual_admittance_control_ros/README.md

 _msg_: customed ros mgs for publisher and subscriber nodes.
 3. **rosbag**: it contains the recorded data from different grasping tasks experiments and the script used to plot those data in matlab eg:
 _extrac_data.m_
-4. demoplots: it contains all the visual results of the threee different experiments carried out in terms of .svg images and .mov videos.
+4. **demoplots**: it contains all the visual results of the threee different experiments carried out in terms of .svg images and .mov videos.

 A brief guide trough the **main** files and the workflow is reported below:
 - **Single arm** framework: